cih9088/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 If accuracy degradation after applying the Default Quantization method is high, it is recommended to try tips from [Quantization Best Practices](@ref pot_docs_BestPractices) document or use [Accuracy-aware Quantization](@ref pot_accuracyaware_usage) method.

 ## Quantizing cascaded models
 In some cases, when the optimizing model is a cascaded model, i.e. consists of several submodels, for example, MT-CNN, you will need to implement a complex inference pipeline that can properly handle different submodels and data flow between them.
-POT API provides an `Engine` interface for this purpose which allows customization of the inference logic.
+POT API provides two options for this purpose.
+Fisrt and easier option is to provide custom `inference_fn` to the engine.
+One implements a complex inference pipeline in this single function and POT will take care of rest.
+Second option is to inherit `Engine` interface which allows customization of the inference logit.
 However, we suggest inheriting from `IEEngine` helper class that already contains all the logic required to do the inference based on OpenVINO&trade; Python API.
 See the following [example](@ref pot_example_face_detection_README).

+## Quantizing recurrent models
+If model is somehow recurrent, for example, mozilla-deepspeech, you will need to provide `recurrent_out_in_map` to the engine.
+This would requires a bit of work, for example, data item must be a dictionary not a numpy.ndarray and it should contain input and hidden/cell states at each time step.
+The hidden/cell states have to be `None` if they should be fetched from model output at previous time step.
+Of course, providing `inference_fn` to the engine and customizing `Engine` would be available as well.
+See the following [example](@ref pot_example_deepspeech_README).

 ## Examples